1. 80% of UK angel investments are SEIS/EIS

 7. Founders can repay 3rd party loans with SEIS if the loan was used for the purposes of the trade and it isn’t linked to the investor

-This means that although you can’t repay a personal ‘Directors Loan’, founders can repay 3rd party loans using SEIS (but not EIS) investment – as long as the loan wasn’t from or linked to the investor themselves.
+The company can repay 3rd party loans using SEIS (but not EIS) investment – as long as the loan wasn’t from or linked to the investor themselves.
 The loan must have been used ‘for the purposes of trade’.

 8. Many UK tech startups qualify as a ‘Knowledge Intensive Company’ but don’t know it